 In a future where humanity is at war with an alien enemy determined to destroy life on Earth, Ender Wiggin is a third child in a family of extraordinarily gifted children.
 Sent off to battle school at only six years of age, Ender – with his perfect mix of compassion and ruthlessness – is forced to become the military genius humanity so desperately needs.
 Ender’s Game is an amazing novel – not only thrilling enough to intrigue teenage boys who never read but also so packed with complex themes and deeper meanings you’ll want to read it again and again.

 While technically an adult series, Red Rising is one of the best science fiction books to get teens who love the Hunger Games into sci fi.
 Living in a highly segregated society on Mars, Darrow belongs to the Red caste, the lowest of the low.
 Darrow is happy with his lot in life knowing that the Reds’ hard labor is getting Mars ready for future generations.
 Until Darrow realizes it’s all a sham.
-The elite Gold caste are simply using the Reds as slave labor.
+The elite Gold caste is simply using the Reds as slave labor.
 Can Darrow overthrow the Golds and restore freedom for the Reds?

 The Best Classic Science Fiction Books

-If you really want to get a taste of the best science fiction books, Foundation is considered the epitome of classic sci fi.
+If you want to get a taste of the best science fiction books, Foundation is considered the epitome of classic sci fi.
 In a far distant future, psychohistorian Hari Seldon has analyzed the cycle of history and realizes that after twelve thousand years in power, the Galactic Empire is headed toward collapse.
-A collapse that will spawn 30,000 year of Dark Ages.
+A collapse that will spawn 30,000 years of Dark Ages.
 To prevent complete disaster and shorten this dark period, Seldon sets up Foundation – a planet on the edge of the galaxy to contain the best minds with the knowledge of humanity.
 At crucial junctures in history, Seldon has set up steps to sway the course of events to protect the fledgling Foundation.
 Isaac Asimov is at his best when he writes short stories, which is reflected in the format of the original Foundation trilogy.
 Unfortunately, he later came back and wrote four more sequels/prequels, all in full novel format, none of which come close to the brilliance of the originals.

-What list of the best science fiction books would be complete without Dune, the novel that took sci fi to a whole new level.
+What list of the best science fiction books would be complete without Dune, the novel that took sci fi to a whole new level?
 Meet Paul Atreides, the heir apparent to the House of Atreides.
 At the beginning of the novel, his family takes control of the desert planet Arrakis, the source of the most sought after commodity in the galaxy.
 But power like that breeds many enemies who will stop at nothing to take over Arrakis.
-Mixing together politics, religion, and mysticism with a whole lot of adventure, Herbert sends you on an epic journey worthy of any science fiction reader.
+Combining politics, religion, and mysticism with a whole lot of adventure, Herbert sends you on an epic journey worthy of any science fiction reader.

 Between the Hulu tv series and the recent sequel, Margaret Atwood’s The Handmaid’s Tale is experiencing a surge in popularity.
 After the fall of the United States, the theocratic patriarchal society Gilead is now in power.
 Due to an epidemic of infertility, most of the elite women cannot have children.
-Instead, they use handmaids, women of the lower caste forced to submit to men in order to bear a child for the upper class.
-The Handmaid’s Tale is written as the diary of one such handmaiden, Ofred, as she struggles to survive in a brutal society, hoping to one day escape.
+Instead, they use handmaids, women of the lower caste forced to submit to men to bear a child for the upper class.
+The Handmaid’s Tale is written as the diary of one such handmaiden, Offred, as she struggles to survive in a brutal society, hoping to one day escape.
 A modern classic, The Handmaid’s Tale is the perfect book if you want a taste of the dystopian side of science fiction.

 Best Science Fiction Short Stories